Static SSH Provider

 - choosing

-provider: ssh,provider: static, orprovider: static-ssh; - reusing an existing Linux, macOS, or Windows host;
+provider: ssh,provider: static, orprovider: static-ssh; - reusing an existing Linux, macOS, or Windows host instead of provisioning one;

 - changing